mattmallencode/crm/README.md

 *User Story ID:  11

-As a Sherpa team owner/admin I want to assign a contact to a member of my team.
+As a Sherpa team owner/admin I want to assign a contact to a member of my team they understand who they have to communicate with to try generate a sale.

 #### View Assigned Contacts

 *User Story ID:  12*

-As a Sherpa user I want to view the contacts that have been assigned to me.
+As a Sherpa user I want to view the contacts that have been assigned to me so I can see what data they have to help me generate a sale.

 #### View Unassigned Contacts

 *User Story ID:  13*

-As a Sherpa user I want to view the contacts that have yet to be assigned to a member of my team.
+As a Sherpa user I want to view the contacts that have yet to be assigned to a member of my team so they dont get left unattend.

 #### Search For Contacts

 *User Story ID:  14*

-As a Sherpa user I want to search for a specific contact(s) using a search bar.
+As a Sherpa user I want to search for a specific contact(s) using a search bar to speed up the time it takes to find a contact.

 #### Sort Contacts